Chart Color Schemes

 Infrastructure

-The performance of a region can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified eight projects that are expected to impact the area.
-Notable projects include T6 Lidcombe & Bankstown Line Service, Bankstown City Centre DCP 2024, Salt Pan Creek Channel Repairs, and Henry Lawson Drive Upgrade Program.
-The following list details those likely to be most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified eight projects that may affect this region.
+Notable ones include the T6 Lidcombe & Bankstown Line Service, Bankstown City Centre DCP 2024, Salt Pan Creek Channel Repairs, and Henry Lawson Drive Upgrade Program.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.